Ringsend Technical Institute

 Ringsend College is a multi-denominational secondary school and further education college run by the City of Dublin Education and Training Board (CDETB).
-The college operates under a local Sub Committee which is representative of parents, staff, community, local primary schools and industry.
-It is chaired by Cllr.
-Kevin Humphreys.
+The college operates under a local sub-committee which is representative of parents, staff, community, local primary schools and industry.
+It is chaired by Kevin Humphreys.

 The original college was opened by the Earl of Pembroke on 7 October 1893 as a technical and fisheries college for the community of Ringsend.
 The Ringsend Technical Institute (the current form of the college) was opened by Taoiseach Garret FitzGerald on 15 April 1983, and was renamed to Ringsend College in 2011.

-The college offers a range of courses including Junior Cert, Leaving Cert, Repeat Leaving Cert, Post leaving Cert, and FIT/VTOS Adult programmes.
+The college offers the Junior Cert, Leaving Cert, Repeat Leaving Cert, Post leaving Cert, and FIT/VTOS Adult programmes.

 Location

 The college is situated on Cambridge Road in Ringsend, Dublin 4.

-It overlooks the Liffey, near the East Link Toll Bridge, the college is near bus routes nos.
-3 and 18 and is also accessible by DART from Lansdowne Road and Barrow Street.
+It overlooks the Liffey, near the East Link Toll Bridge.

 Courses

 Junior Certificate

 There is a 3-year programme for the Junior Certificate covering core subjects English, Irish, Maths, Religious Education, Science and Physical Education.

 Other subjects vary from year to year depending on demand and can include French, Woodwork M.T.W., Art, Metalwork, Home Economics, Technical Graphics, Business Studies, Music.